Policies

 Collection and Procurement of Library Materials

 b.
 The librarian shall be responsible for the selection and purchase from the mass of available materials those books and materials which best meet the interest and needs of the community as stated above.
-The librarian will be aware of Award winning books including: Coretta Scott King, Golden Sower, Michael Printz award, American Library Association/YALSA, and the National Book Award.
+The librarian will be aware of Award winning books including: Coretta Scott King, Golden Sower, Michael Printz award, American Library Association/YALSA.

 c.
 Each acquisition shall be coded to identify purchase and original ownership by the library.

-The community, which the Library serves, covers every age group from toddler to senior with usage coming from every level.
-Therefore, we purchase books and magazines for a variety of interest.
+The community, which the Library serves, covers every age group from toddlers to seniors with usage coming from every level.
+Therefore, we purchase books and magazines for a variety of interests.

 Tools used in the selection of books and magazines can be found in the following aids: